iem-projects/pd-acre-amb/tools/amb_tools.rst

 1.) choose the right ADC channel and level the input to about -10dB at loudest.

+2.) optional compensate latency of system:
-2.) optional Microphone at one speaker (reduce volume) and measure latency or enter the minimum expected latence (see audio buffer).
+    measure with microphone at one speaker (reduce volume !) and measure latency or enter the minimum expected latency (eg. audio buffer size of the audio card).

-3.)
-Microphone in the middle of the sweet spot.
+3.) microphone in the middle of the sweet spot.

-4.) place yourself not near the microphone
+4.) place yourself NOT near the microphone

 5.) test if all speaker are working with lower volume.

-6.) raise volume and start automatic measurement (use ear protectors !!!)
+6.) raise volume and start automatic measurement (use ear protectors if needed !!!)

 7.) store results